kwantton/MinesweeperBot/README.md

 ## Current state (7.10.2024)

-Capable of solving all solvable situation, including those that need minecount.
+Capable of solving all solvable situations, including those that need minecount.
+Next: improve minecount time complexity, then move on to implementing guessing (which should be very easy to implement given the current functionalities of `CSP_solver`)

 ## Goal
 The goal is to implement a bot that's capable of solving all solvable minesweeper situations (done) using coupled subsets CSP, referring to Becerra, David J. 2015.
 Algorithmic Approaches to Playing Minesweeper.
 Bachelor's thesis, Harvard College (permalink: http://nrs.harvard.edu/urn-3:HUL.InstRepos:14398552).